Frequently Asked Questions

 26. What if I need help with the legal part of my appeal?

-Neither the Clerks office or the Office of Transcript Production can offer legal advice.
+Neither the Clerks office or the Office of Transcript Operations and Projects can offer legal advice.
 Please be sure you understand the Maine Rules of Appellate Procedure and visit the Courts’ web page for self represented parties.
 If you need legal guidance, please contact an attorney.
 If you are unsure as to whether you should be represented by a lawyer you should seek an evaluation from a lawyer of your choice.
 If you do not know of a lawyer, you may wish to get a referral from the Maine State Bar Association’s Lawyer Referral Service.
 If you cannot afford a lawyer, you may be eligible for a lawyer from one or more legal services provider listed on the this "Legal Aid Resources" page.

 In most civil and criminal cases each party has the right to appeal the decision to a different court.
 The issues heard on appeal, however, are limited to questions of law considered in the trial court.
 A trial judge's decision about what the law is or whether to admit testimony is generally reviewable, but a jury's (or judge's) decision to believe or disbelieve properly admitted evidence is reviewable only for abuse of discretion or insufficiency of evidence.